Day 1: Monday, Oct. 7, 2024

 Opening remarks and logistics

-Session 1, Session chair: TBD
+Session 1, Session chair: Xiaodi Wu

 Monday